Marvin Carey

-Marvin Carey, who is my father's first cousin, was one of a number of wonderful relatives with whom I got acquainted during my family's cross country vacation trips in 1949 and 1953.
-I can remember stopping off in Springfield, OH, on my way to enter the Navy in 1958 and shooting hoops with him in the gym at Snowhill School.
+Marvin Carey, who is my father's first cousin, and his wife Alice, were among the wonderful relatives with whom I got acquainted during my family's cross country vacation trips in 1949 and 1953.
+I can remember stopping off in Springfield, OH, on my way to enter the Navy in 1958, and shooting hoops with him in the gym at Snowhill School.
 We lost touch for awhile but, thanks to my mother's keeping a complete and accurate address book, began corresponding in the 1980's.
 When I visited him and Alice in 1993, they had lost none of their enthusiasm for life or interest in education.
+Both lived to "ripe old ages" and I only wish I had had more opportunites to see them while they were alive.

 This article, from the 5 Feb 2001 issue of the Springfield News-Sun, is a better tribute to Marvin Carey than I could ever write.